German military technology during World War II: Infantry weapons

+StG 44 from the collections of the Swedish Army Museum.

 Germany developed numerous new weapons during the war although it was unable to field many of these weapons in any meaningful number, including the first mass-produced assault rifle in the world.

 Beginning in 1940, Germany solicited developmental prototypes for a semi-automatic rifle to replace the commonly used Karabiner 98k, a bolt-action rifle, for better performance in infantry.
 Two rifle manufacturers, Walther and Mauser submitted competing designs.
 These would be known as the Gewehr 41, with the entry by Mauser being designated G41M and Walther's being designated G41W.